Chee Hong Tat: Political career

 In the 2020 general election, Chee contested in Bishan–Toa Payoh GRC as part of a four-member PAP team and they won with 67.26% of the vote against the Singapore People's Party.
 He thus retained his parliamentary seat, representing the Toa Payoh West–Thomson ward of Bishan–Toa Payoh GRC.
 He is also a member of the Bishan–Toa Payoh Town Council and an advisor to the Bishan–Toa Payoh grassroots organisations.
 On 27 July 2020, he was appointed Senior Minister of State at the Ministries of Transport and Foreign Affairs.
 Following a Cabinet reshuffle, on 15 May 2021, his portfolio as Senior Minister of State for Foreign Affairs was dropped, but he remained Senior Minister of State for Transport as he was shifted to the Labour Movement following a request by PM Lee to send him in return for Koh Poh Koon.
-Chee was however appointed Senior Minister of State at the Ministry of Finance on 13 June 2022, he was replaced by Desmond Tan (politician) at NTUC.
+Chee was however appointed Senior Minister of State at the Ministry of Finance on 13 June 2022, he was replaced by Desmond Tan at NTUC.

+During the 2025 general election, incumbent MPs Ng Eng Hen and Chong Kee Hiong announced their retirement from politics.
+Chee became the new leader of the PAP team, Saktiandi Supaat and two new candidates Cai Yinzhou and Elysa Chen, to contest the GRC against a SPP team led by Steve Chia.
+The PAP team won the contest with 75 percent of the vote.

+On 29 May, Chee was promoted to Assistant Treasurer in the Party's Central Executive Committee, replacing Ong Ye Kung who took over as Party Treasurer from K. Shanmugam.

+Minister of Transport (2023–2025)

+On 12 July 2023, Chee was appointed Acting Minister for Transport after S. Iswaran was put on a leave of absence while he is under an investigation launched by the Corrupt Practices Investigation Bureau (CPIB).

+On 18 January 2024, Chee was promoted as full Minister for Transport after resignation of S. Iswaran after the latter was charged for 27 counts related to bribery and corruption.
+He was also appointed Second Minister for Finance.

+Minister for National Development (2025–present)

+On 21 May 2025, Prime Minister Lawrence Wong announced that Chee would be taking over as Minister for National Development from Desmond Lee who moved to the Education Ministry and relinquished his Transport Portfolio to newly-elected MP Jeffrey Siow.
+He also stepped down from Second Minister for Finance.
+Chee assumed office as Minister for National Development on 23 May.